60,000 Mile Shoes DIY

 Of course all tires are going to have metal in the tread... the part that touches the road.
 That is not the part of the tire we are interested in.
 That part can be discarded.

 So you have found a suitable tire.
 Cut away pieces of the sidewall that are larger than your pattern.
-The inner part is what we are most interested in as it will be the thinnest and most flexible but yet still increadably durable.
+The inner part is what we are most interested in as it will be the thinnest and most flexible but yet still incredibly durable.

-You should at this point have rougly rectangular pieces of tire sidewall that are a little larger than your entire pattern.
+You should at this point have roughly rectangular pieces of tire sidewall that are a little larger than your entire pattern.
 The next step is to mark the outline of the pattern on the tire and cut the pattern out.
 Easier said than done of course!
 You can used a knife, various saws, razor knife, power saws, a hammer and chisel or any combination to cut your shoes from the tire sidewall.

-Great so now you have the sandle part of the shoe.
+Great so now you have the sandal part of the shoe.
 Next step is the strapping.
 Take a nail and drive it through each strap tab.
 Then connect these holes with a knife.
 The material is strong but I think it is best to punch a hole through the tire and connect holes with a knife rather than just cutting a slit for the strap to go through.
 Cuts are more likely to grow in length than a hole punched by a round nail or hammered punch.

 What you use for strapping material can be leather straps.
 Simply cut them from leather but if you have modern strap material then by all means use that!